• Skip to primary navigation

 Seasoning to taste is the process of tasting and adjusting the seasonings to your taste.
 Not only that, it's also about bringing out and intensifying the natural flavors of foods.

 I assume some of you are comfortable with that phrase.
-However, there might be some who desperately wish the recipe would give you exact measurements because you don't know what to do.
+However, there might be some who desperately wish the recipe would give you exact measurements.

 Often recipe developers don't want to commit you to a certain measurement of salt and pepper.
-There's a reason for that, and it's important in learning how to season to taste.
+There's a reason for that.

 When writing recipes, I consider that even though we have the same ingredient list and instructions, your tomatoes might be sweeter than mine, your pan might have a heavier bottom, and the flame on your stove might be stronger.